josephhwlly357/josephhwlly357/README.md

 - 👋 Hi, I’m @T3rmin8r
-- 👀 I’m interested in ...
-Tech
+- 👀 I’m interested in ... all things Tech
 - 🌱 I’m currently learning ...
-Python & Cloud
+Python, Golang, & Cloud
 - 💞️ I’m looking to collaborate on ... python projects or learning cloud formation
 - 📫 How to reach me .....ComingSoon